ovieokeh/solana_trader/README.md

 - Go to [BirdEye.so](https://birdeye.so/) and look for trending tokens with good volume and a disgusting price increase in the last hour.

+- Once you find a token, view the trades of the token and filter by date/time to see the first trades.

 ![Example BirdEye Filter Trades](./imgs/example-birdeye-filter-trades.png)

-- Once you find a token, view the trades of the token and filter by date/time to see the first trades.
+- Go through wallets with manual looking prices and go back to [Cielo Wallet Tracker](https://app.cielo.finance/) to see the trades of the wallet.

 ![Example Promising Wallet](./imgs/example-birdeye-promising-wallet.png)

-- Go through wallets with manual looking prices and go back to [Cielo Wallet Tracker](https://app.cielo.finance/) to see the trades of the wallet.
+- If the wallet has a good history of getting in early and getting out at the right time, add it to your Cielo tracker (Make sure the tracker is active and linked to your Telegram account)

 ![Example Cielo Analysis](./imgs/example-cielo-activity-analysis.png)